 Calchaquí Valleys

 The Calchaquí Valleys, in the province of Salta, represent a radically different experience.
 At altitudes between 1,550 and 3,111 meters above sea level, they are home to some of the highest vineyards on the planet.
 The landscape is imposing, the climate extreme, and the wines — particularly Torrontés and high-altitude Malbec — display an intensity and personality rarely found in other regions.
 This is a destination clearly distinct from Mendoza, both in its landscapes and its gastronomy, where the influence of indigenous peoples has endured over time.
-Northern Argentina has no direct equivalent in other wine territories, and for many travelers, it often becomes a central reference point within their wine tourism experience.

 Chile

 Chile organizes its viticulture along a narrow strip between the Andes and the Pacific Ocean, where the combined influence of mountain and sea generates uncommon climatic diversity.
 The northern coastal valleys produce whites of precision and freshness; the Central Valley concentrates the structured reds that defined the country's export identity; and the south is home to a new generation of producers working with old vineyards and minimal-intervention approaches.
-A week in Chile allows travelers to trace this journey with coherence and depth.
-The hotel offering accompanies the experience with options ranging from boutique lodges integrated into the viticultural landscape to luxury properties with direct vineyard access.

 Uruguay